Theology (BA)

 What You Can Do With a Theology Degree

-The theology major prepares you for a range of positions in faith-based and secular organizations, such as:
+The Theology major prepares you for a range of positions in faith-based and secular organizations, such as:

 - Religion teacher